 Just like their clean and simple website, SeedVPS’s pricing is simple and straightforward.
 They offer two pricing terms, monthly and annually, and you get a 15% discount if you pay upfront for a year.

 They do not offer a free version, but they do offer a seven-day money-back guarantee.
 Whilst not as long as the 30- or 45-day trials offered by other companies, it does at least give you a little time to test their services before making a major commitment.
 And don’t forget that you could instead make the more minor commitment of opting for monthly billing.

 SeedVPS does not provide telephone support, but they do provide 24/7/365 customer service via email.
 I’ve emailed them at different times of the day and night, and have always received a prompt response within an hour or so from someone who speaks (or in this case writes) excellent English.
 And my questions were answered in full.

-I really like live chat, but found their live chat to be offline at 8:30 PM BST when I wanted to talk and couldn’t summon immediate assistance via Facebook Messenger.
-Whilst it would be better if their live chat was 24/7 and instantaneous, I did get my live chat “left messages” answered quite quickly by email.
+I’m a bit of a fan of live chat, but I was disappointed to find their live chat offline at 8:30 PM BST when I wanted to have a chat.
+I couldn’t get immediate help via Facebook Messenger either.
+It would be great if their live chat was available 24/7 and provided instant assistance.
+However, I did receive prompt responses to my live chat “left messages” via email, so that worked out quite well.

 Like the rest of the SeedVPS website, the FAQ section and the knowledge base are kept quite simple.
 However, the pages succeeded in succinctly answering many of my questions without me needing to contact support.